AWS SQS and SNS: Cloud Messaging Services

 AWS SNS: Pub/Sub Notifications

 SNS is a managed pub/sub service.
-You create topics, subscribe endpoints (email, SMS, HTTP, Lambda, SQS, mobile push), then publish messages and SNS fans them out to all subscribers.
+You create a topic, subscribe endpoints to it, then publish messages.
+SNS fans each message out to every subscriber on the topic.

 SNS Topic Operations